How to Make 3D Cardboard Animals: Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 2Don't be afraid to experiment with different cardboard textures and colors for unique animal appearances.
+The natural brown of corrugated cardboard can be perfect for a bear or a lion, while colorful cereal boxes can be used for more vibrant creatures like birds or fish.

 Related Activities You Might Enjoy